samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Weapon (Longsword), Artifact (Requires Attunement)*

 [Kas](/sources/dnd/dmg-2024/lore-glossary#KastheBetrayer) was a powerful warrior who served [Vecna](/sources/dnd/dmg-2024/lore-glossary#Vecna) and whose loyalty was rewarded with this sword.
-As Kas’s power grew, so did his hubris.
+As Kas's power grew, so did his hubris.
 The sword urged Kas to destroy Vecna and usurp his throne.
-Legend says Vecna’s destruction came at Kas’s hand, but Vecna also wrought his rebellious lieutenant’s doom, leaving only Kas’s sword behind.
+Legend says Vecna's destruction came at Kas's hand, but Vecna also wrought his rebellious lieutenant's doom, leaving only Kas's sword behind.

 ***Bloodthirst.*** The sword thirsts for blood.
-If the sword doesn’t taste blood on its blade within 1 minute of being drawn from its scabbard, its wielder makes a DC 15 Charisma saving throw.
+If the sword doesn't taste blood on its blade within 1 minute of being drawn from its scabbard, its wielder makes a DC 15 Charisma saving throw.
 On a successful save, the wielder takes 3d6 Psychic damage.
 On a failed save, the wielder is dominated by the sword, as if by the [Dominate Monster](/spells/2619147-dominate-monster) spell, and the sword demands blood.
-The spell effect ends when the sword’s demand is met.
+The spell effect ends when the sword's demand is met.

 ***Magic Weapon.*** You gain a +3 bonus to attack rolls and damage rolls made with the sword, which scores a Critical Hit on a roll of 19 or 20 on the d20 and deals an extra 2d10 Slashing damage to Undead.